md-faiz-0185/Data-Analytics/README.md

 This is my first  Git Repository

 ## Table of content
-Introduction to Excel
+1.Introduction to Excel
-Conditionals & Null Values
+2.Conditionals & Null Values
-Data Cleaning with Excel
+3.Data Cleaning with Excel
-Myntra Data Cleaning
+4.Myntra Data Cleaning
-Dashboard Building with Excel
+5.Dashboard Building with Excel